Shahqoli Khan Zanganeh

-Shahqoli Khan Zanganeh (شاهقلیخان زنگنه, died 1716), was a Kurdish nobleman, who served as the vizier of the Safavid king (shah) Sultan Husayn (r.
+Shahqoli Khan Zanganeh (شاهقلیخان زنگنه, died 1716), was a Kurdish nobleman, who served as the vizier of the Safavid king (shah) Soltan Hoseyn (r.
 1694–1722) from 1707 to 1716.

 Family

 Shahqoli was the third son of Shaykh Ali Khan Zanganeh, who also served as vizier from 1669 to 1689, whose other sons were: Hossein Ali Khan Zanganeh, Suleiman Khan Zanganeh, Ismail Beg Zanganeh, Abbas Beg Zanganeh, and Abbas Qoli Beg Zanganeh.
-The family belonged to the Zanganeh tribe, a Sunni Kurdish tribe native to the Kermanshah Province.
+The family belonged to the Zanganeh tribe, a Shia Kurdish tribe native to the Kermanshah province.

 Biography

-Shahqoli is first mentioned in 1680s, as being appointed the governor of Kermanshah Province.
+Shahqoli is first mentioned in the 1680s, as being appointed the governor of Kermanshah province.
 In 1689, his father died due to illness.
 One year later, a powerful and high-ranking aristocrat of the Turkoman Sahandlu tribe named Saru Khan Sahandlu, had 40 members of the Kurdish Zanganeh tribe killed, which made Shahqoli protest to shah Suleiman I, stating that Saru Khan had humiliated the name of his deceased father by doing so.
-Suleiman forgave Saru Khan, due to the good relation they had.
-However, this was soon to end: in 1691, Suleiman had Saru Khan Sahandlu beheaded due to him having a love relationship with Maryam Begum, the aunt of Suleiman.
+Due to their good relations, Suleiman forgave Saru Khan.
+However, this was soon to end: in 1691, Suleiman had Saru Khan Sahandlu beheaded due to him having a love relationship with Suleiman's aunt, Maryam Begum.

+Shahqoli Khan presents a ring to a youthfull courtier, 1694–95.

 The shah then appointed Shahqoli as the head of the royal bodyguard (qurchi-bashi), thus succeeding Saru Khan.
 After having been appointed to such as high-ranking office, a rivalry with the recently appointed vizier Mohammad Taher Vahid Qazvini followed.
-In 1694, Suleiman died and was succeeded by his son Sultan Husayn, who later in 1699, appointed a Turkoman member of the Shamlu tribe named Mohammad Mo'men Khan Shamlu, as the new vizier.
+In 1694, Suleiman died and was succeeded by his son Soltan Hoseyn, who later in 1699, appointed a Turkoman member of the Shamlu tribe named Mohammad Mo'men Khan Shamlu, as the new vizier.

 In 1707, Shahqoli Khan was appointed as the new vizier of the empire.
 Shahqoli Khan died in 1716, and was succeeded by his son-in-law Fath-Ali Khan Daghestani.
 Shahqoli had a son, also named Shaykh Ali Khan, who although did not reach the same height of power as his father and grandfather, still served in high-office under the Safavids.